 During your use of this Web site, you may wish to view Resources and News information by reading, downloading, commenting, or providing files for other users.
 Any information you provide within this area may be viewed by other members of the Dell Technologies User Community.
 It is encouraged that you never provide any sensitive or private information in this area.

 We store information that we collect through cookies, log files and users to create a profile of our users.
 A profile is stored information that we keep on individual users that details their viewing preferences.
 Consequently, collected information is tied to the user’s personally identifiable information to provide offers and improve the content of the site for the user.
 This profile is used to tailor a user’s experience with the Dell Technologies User Community.
 Profile information will only be shared with Dell Technologies for general member insights.
+Profile information will NOT be shared for marketing purposes, unless DTUC member has opted-in to receiving marketing communications from Dell Technologies OEM.

 A cookie is a piece of data stored on the user’s computer tied to information about the user.
 Usage of a cookie is in no way linked to any personally identifiable information while on our site.
 We only use session ID cookies.
 For the session ID cookie, once users close the browser, the cookie simply terminates.